Cattle feeding: Integrated livestock-crop farming

-Lotfeeding and intensive finishing
+Feedlot and intensive finishing

-Lot feeding and intensive finishing are intensive forms of animal production.
+Feedlot and intensive finishing are intensive forms of animal production.
 Cattle are often "finished" here, spending the last months before their slaughter gaining weight.
-They are fed nutritionally dense feed, also known as "concentrate", in stalls, pens and feedlots at high stocking densities in enclosures.
+They are fed nutritionally dense feed, also known as "concentrate" or "filler corn", in stalls, pens and feedlots at high stocking densities in enclosures.
 This achieves maximal rates of liveweight gain.

 Types of cattle feeds

+Many distinct types of feed may be used, depending on economics, cattle type, region, etc. Feed types may also be mixed together, such as with total mixed ration.

 Grass-fed

 Grass and other forage compose most or the majority of a grass-fed diet.
 There is debate whether cattle should be raised on diets primarily composed of pasture (grass) or on a concentrated diet of grain, soy, and other supplements.
 The issue is often complicated by the political interests and confusion between labels such as "free range", "organic", and "natural".

 Cattle reared on a primarily forage diet are termed grass-fed or pasture-raised; meat or milk may be called "grass-fed beef" or "pasture-raised dairy".
 The term "pasture-raised" can lead to confusion with the term "free range" which describes where the animals reside, but not what they eat.
 Thus, cattle can be labelled free-range yet not necessarily be grass-fed, and vice versa, and organic beef can be either or none.
 Another term adopted by the industry is grass-finished (also, 100% grass-fed), for which cattle are said to spend 100% of their lives on grass pasture.
-However, this label is not regulated.
 The Agricultural Marketing Service of the United States Department of Agriculture previously had a regulated standard for certification as "Grass Fed" meat, but withdrew the standard in 2016.
 However, producers must still apply the USDA's Food Safety and Inspection Service for the right to put "grass fed" on a label.